macko99/sara-help/README.md

 # SARA Actions help

-Quick guide is visible for logged in user inside iOS app.
+Quick guide is visible for users logged in into iOS app.

 In case of any further questions please contact us at: